imagekit-developer/imagekit-android/README.md

 ## Upload preprocessing
 ### Image preprocessing
 The `ImagePreprocessor` class encapsulates a set of methods to apply certain transformations to an image before uploading.
+This will create a copy of the selected image, which will be transformed as per the given parameters before uploading.

 `ImagePreprocessor.Builder` class is responsible for building the ImagePreprocess instances.
 This class provides following methods to access and modify the policy parameters: